 If these scenarios are common, it might mean that you and your agent or manager are not on the same page.
 It is important that you two be coordinated in the roles you want and can do and the roles your agent or manager is submitting your for.
 So, when your headshot represents you and the roles you can pull off, you increase your chances for getting called in.

 In terms of headshots, an innocent young woman most likely looks very different than a bitter ex.
 A businessman looks very different than a hard biker, and so on.
 So, you must be ready to cover a range of characters with different headshots and send them out accordingly – assuming you have this range in your look and acting skills.
 Thus, do not be afraid to get very specific with the looks you want to portray in a headshot.
 Some casting directors love headshots that have very specific target roles in mind.
 Others want to see a headshot that exudes an ability for multiple types of roles – that are general but approachable.

 Overdoing makeup can be a mistake as it can lead to not being a representation of you.
 It is true that most sets will have a makeup artist make you up.
 But you must get invited to that chair first.
 So, work with a makeup artist that can make you look better without changing your look or over-coloring your face.

 Also, be careful to not overdo facial expressions, particularly smiling.
 When you are in front of the photographer’s camera, try to think in your head about reactionary smiles instead of just “I need to smile, maybe more or maybe less.”
-Instead, think of a movie scenario and how much appropriate smile might be involved for such a scene.
+Instead, think of a positive scenario you had or want to have.
 It could be you greeting your best friend or meeting your idol for the first time.
 You might also try common scenarios where you are approachable, like greeting the bartender for a drink, and so on.